matrixorigin/langchain-matrixone/libs/langchain-matrixone/README.md

 - A running [MatrixOne](https://matrixorigin.io/) instance that you can reach over MySQL protocol.
 - Network credentials (host, port, user, password, database) with permission to create tables.
 - An embedding model supported by LangChain (e.g., `OpenAIEmbeddings`, `HuggingFaceEmbeddings`, or a custom `Embeddings` implementation).
+- The [MatrixOne Python SDK](https://matrixone.readthedocs.io/) (installed automatically with this package) must be able to connect with vector operations enabled.

 ## Development